Intestinal Cleanse for Horses – a Program You Can Implement Immediately

 We didn't write this series to show how much we know about zeolite.
 We wrote it because we believe that horse owners who truly observe make better decisions.

-A horse's gut is a marvel.
-It processes kilos of roughage daily, harbors billions of microorganisms, provides energy for a 500-kilogram animal – and it does all this so quietly that we usually only notice it when it sends us a signal.
+The horse's gut is a marvel.
+It processes kilos of roughage daily, hosts billions of microorganisms, supplies a 500-kilogram animal with energy – and it does all this so quietly that we usually only notice it when it sends us a signal.

 Zeolite is one piece of the puzzle.
 Not the whole picture.
 The whole picture is you – with your attention, your patience, your eye for your animal.
 Nature has provided the tools.
 You know how to use them.